 Note: Enable this feature if you’d like to moderate card data entered and/or photos taken in the app.
 If you are importing data, then Moderation should be disabled.

 - Turn “Card Moderation” ON to moderate cardholder photos and/or data.

-- Enable “Moderate Card Photos” option if you want to moderate cardholder photos.
+- Enable the “Moderate Card Photos” option if you want to moderate cardholder photos.

-- Enable “Moderate Card Data” option if you want to moderate cardholder data.
+- Enable the “Moderate Card Data” option if you want to moderate cardholder data.

 - Choose the Banner Text from the dropdown for Pending card moderation.
 Customize it by choosing a Banner Background Color”.
 You can preview the banner by clicking “Show Preview”.